LSarribouette/auction-rocket/src/database/mise-en-place-db.md

     no_article                    INTEGER NOT NULL GENERATED ALWAYS AS IDENTITY (INCREMENT BY 1), nom_article                   VARCHAR(30) NOT NULL,
     description                   VARCHAR(300) NOT NULL,
 	date_debut_encheres           TIMESTAMP NOT NULL,
     date_fin_encheres             TIMESTAMP NOT NULL,
     prix_initial                  INTEGER,
     prix_vente                    INTEGER,
     no_utilisateur                INTEGER NOT NULL,
-    no_categorie                  INTEGER NOT NULL
+    no_categorie                  INTEGER NOT NULL,
+	etat_vente					  VARCHAR(30) NOT NULL DEFAULT ('non débuté','en cours','vendu')
 );

 ALTER TABLE articles ADD constraint articles_pk PRIMARY KEY (no_article);